NzkFalconet/Tetris-Game/README.md

 # Tetris Game
-A simple Tetris game built with HTML5 Canvas and JavaScript.
+A simple and fun Tetris game built using HTML5 Canvas and JavaScript, bringing the classic block-stacking puzzle to your browser.

 ## Controls
 Left Arrow: Move left